Skip to main content

 Figure \(\PageIndex{2}\): More-localized electrons polarise atoms and thus increase the attractive potential

-This page titled 14.6: Ramsauer-Townsend effect is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Graeme Ackland via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 14.6: Ramsauer-Townsend effect is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Graeme Ackland via source content that was edited to the style and standards of the LibreTexts platform.